Skip to main content

 Again, I’m not saying never use your phone in Rio, I’m saying to pick your moments.

 If you need to check the map, pick a spot with your back to a wall for example.
-If you’re sitting on a bus texting, activate the peripheral vision and split your attention in two.
+If you’re sitting on a bus texting, activate your peripheral vision and split your attention in two.

 If taking a photo, be mindful of your surroundings before you do and ask for your better half or travelling partner in crime to also keep an eye out.
-It’s not paranoia it’s caution!
+It’s not paranoia, it’s caution!

 Beach Time: